woAIxuexiSR/SRT/readme.md

 ## Build and Run

-Download the SRT repository.
-Note that SRT uses submodules, so you need to clone the repository recursively:
+Download the SuperRay repository.
+Note that SuperRay uses submodules, so you need to clone the repository recursively:

 ```shell
 git clone --recursive https://github.com/woAIxuexiSR/SRT.git